Jenny Furlong

 Jack Devine

-Jack Devine is a PhD candidate in History at the CUNY Graduate Center, where he focuses on class struggle in the United States.
-His written work theorizes the American Civil War and Reconstruction as a great social revolution against capitalist slavery and Confederate fascism that forms the historical basis of an American left-wing radical tradition of abolition democracy.
-He has worked as a Research Assistant in the History Department.
+Jack DevineJack Devine is a PhD candidate in History at the CUNY Graduate Center, where he focuses on class struggle in the United States.
+His written work theorizes the American Civil War and Reconstruction as a great social revolution against slavery imbedded in the capitalist world market and the Confederacy that forms the historical basis of an American left-wing radical tradition of abolition democracy.
+He has worked as a Research Assistant in the History Department and teaches American History at the College of Staten Island.

-Jack grew up in Larchmont, New York where he attended Mamaroneck High School and has lived in Brooklyn for the past five years.
+Jack grew up in Larchmont, New York where he attended Mamaroneck High School and has lived in Brooklyn for the past seven years.
 He attended the University of Michigan where he received his BA in History and Film Studies in 2014.
 After four years working in the entertainment industry, Jack began his work at the CUNY Graduate Center in the MALS program in 2018.
 He also co-hosts Revolutions Per Minute on WBAI 99.5fm and loves the Mets despite the constant disappointment.

 Former Staff Members & Fellows